shanebdavis/shell-iq/README.md

 ```

 In this example, `shell-iq` will monitor the output of your test command and provide a concise summary of errors and successes.

+## Privacy

+`shell-iq` does not store any of your data.
+It only sends the output of your command to OpenAI for analysis.

 ## License